vanHeemstraSystems/home-networking/300/100/400/100/README.md

 ![Image](https://github.com/user-attachments/assets/952d51fe-89a7-4afc-b83c-f9bc702ea50e)

-As you can see from the blueish circle around **Willems Mini**, this is the device we are currently browsing from.
+As you can see from the blueish circle around **Willems-Mini**, this is the device we are currently browsing from.

 MORE ...